 Introduction:

-Target groups:
+Target Groups:

-- Middle Office and Operations Personnel
+- Middle Office and Operations Personnel.

-- Compliance and Risk Officers
+- Compliance and Risk Officers.

 Course Objectives:

-- Understand the principles of the time value of money
+- Understand the principles of the time value of money.

-- Calculate short-term interest rates and yields, including forward-forward rates
+- Calculate short-term interest rates and yields, including forward-forward rates.

-- Understand the fundamentals of options
+- Understand the fundamentals of ACI dealing options.

-- Recognize the principal classes and types, and understand the terminology
+- Recognize the principal classes and types and understand the terminology.

 Targeted Competencies:

-- Financial Markets Environment
+- Financial markets environment.

-- Foreign Exchange
+- Foreign exchange.

-- FICC (Fixed Income, Currency and Commodities) Derivatives
+- FICC (Fixed Income, Currency, and Commodities) derivatives.

 Course Content: